-GMO: A GMO, or Genetically Modified Organism, has had its DNA altered via genetic engineering to make it more disease, pest, or chemical resistant, or to include desirable characteristics such as size, color, enhanced nutrition, or stability (shelf life).
-GMO produce might include tomatoes genetically-altered to stay firm, or corn, soybean, or sugar beet crops modified to resist pests, weed killers, or to be more drought tolerant.
-The FruitGuys never uses GMO fruit, vegetables, or products.
-We are supporting a 2012 California ballot initiative that would require GMO products to be labeled so consumers can choose for themselves (visit the Right to Know: Label GMO Foods website to find out more and how to get involved.)
-Close to 90% of the corn, soybean, cotton, and sugar beet crop grown in the U.S. has been genetically modified.
+Close to 90% of the corn, soybean, cotton, and sugar beet crops grown in the U.S. has been genetically modified.
 Corn, soybean, and sugar beet byproducts are used in many processed foods.
 GMO foods are required to be labeled in the European Union.
-Here the U.S. Department of Agriculture, the Food and Drug Administration, and the Environmental Protection Agency are responsible for regulating the production and safety of GMO foods.
-While the World Health Organization states “no effects on human health have been shown as a result of the consumption of such foods by the general population in the countries where they have been approved,” there have not been any studies addressing concerns about allergies and long-term effects on human health.
+Here, the U.S. Department of Agriculture, the Food and Drug Administration, and the Environmental Protection Agency are responsible for regulating the production and safety of GMO foods.
+While the World Health Organization states “no effects on human health have been shown as a result of the consumption of such foods by the general population in the countries where they have been approved,” there have not been any studies addressing concerns about allergies and unknown long-term effects on human health.
 Some studies have shown potential harm to non-modified plants and animals, including unintended crossbreeding, pesticide resistance, and population changes.

-Hybrid: A hybrid, such as an aprium (apricot crossed with a plum) or plumcot (plum crossed with a apricot), is a variety made by naturally crossbreeding two separate varieties to create a new one.
+A: Hybrids, or hybrid fruits, such as an aprium (apricot crossed with a plum) or pluot (plum crossed with a apricot), is a variety made by naturally crossbreeding two separate varieties to create a new one.
 Hybridization can occur spontaneously in nature (through cross pollination) or be practiced by farmers and gardeners.
-Pioneering botanist Luther Burbank developed more than 800 plant varieties using hybridization, grafting, and cross breeding, all natural trait selection processes.
+Pioneering botanist Luther Burbank developed more than 800 plant varieties using hybridization, grafting, and crossbreeding, all natural trait selection processes.
 Hybridization is a form of crossbreeding where two different varieties are combined resulting in an offspring that combines characteristics of the parent varieties.
 Over successive generations, the desirable traits can be tailored.
-Burbank brought us the first plumcot—a cross between a plum and an apricot—and the Russet Potato, among many other fruits, vegetables, and plants.
+Burbank brought us the first plumcot—a cross between a plum and an apricot—and the Russet potato, among many other fruits, vegetables, and plants.
 In mammals, a hybrid example is the Labradoodle, produced by crossing a standard poodle and a Labrador retriever.